qutip/qutip/doc/installation.rst

 .. code-block:: bash

-   sudo python setup.py install
+   python setup.py install

 To install OPENMP support, if available, run:

 .. code-block:: bash

-   sudo python setup.py install --with-openmp
+   python setup.py install --with-openmp

 If you are wishing to contribute to the QuTiP project, then you will want to create your own fork of qutip, clone this to a local folder, and 'install' it into your Python env using:

 .. code-block:: bash

-   sudo python setup.py develop --with-openmp
+   python setup.py develop --with-openmp

-`import qutip` in this Python env will then load the code from your local fork, enabling you to test changes interactively.
+``import qutip`` in this Python env will then load the code from your local fork, enabling you to test changes interactively.

-On Windows, omit ``sudo`` from the commands given above.

 .. _installation-on-MS-Windows: